 If you notice any of these signs, you should follow up with your pediatrician so your child can be evaluated.

 When your child wakes up in pain, it’s tempting to reach for a children’s pain reliever.
 But Dr. Weinberger advises caution with pain relievers.
 “In most cases, pain medications won’t take effect quickly enough to help when growing pains strike,” he says.

 He notes, however, that ibuprofen and other over-the-counter pain medications may help if your child often has episodes several nights in a row.
 In that case, your doctor may recommend giving a dose of pain reliever before bed after the first episode.

 You may notice that your child is grumpier or more fatigued than usual.
 Or sometimes the pain may strike after your child has a particularly active day.

 When growing pains hit out of the blue, comforting your child is often the best treatment.

 Dr. Weinberger suggests soothing your child by gently massaging or rubbing the arms or legs.
 This often helps ease the pain, and it is calming and can help minimize the sleep disruption for you both.

 If your child has a painful night, you may notice some grumpiness in the morning due to lost sleep.
-However, there’s no need to hold your child back from his or her normal activities.
+However, there’s no need to hold your child back from their normal activities.

 “Some parents may see more episodes of growing pains when their child is really active,” Dr. Weinberger says.
 But he doesn’t recommend restricting activities to prevent growing pains.
 You can’t head them off by limiting your child’s activities — and you want your child to stay active for good health, he says.